zomnium/garphql-spec/README.md

 introspect on the introspection system itself.
-The specification goes into more detail about this topic in the "Introspection" section, and the [introspection](https://github.com/graphql/graphql-js/blob/main/src/type/introspection.ts) file in GraphQL.js contains code implementing a specification-compliant GraphQL query introspection system.
+The specification goes into more detail about this topic in the "Introspection" section, and the [introspection](https://github.com/graphql/graphql-js/blob/main/src/type/introspection.ts) file in GraphQL.js contains code implementing a specification-compliant GarphQL query introspection system.

 ### Additional Content